SID SIMONS TALKS PISTACHIOS AND POETS

 Vfiles: Are you closer to one versus the other?

-Sid: We are pretty equal right now - they both live in Brooklyn.
+Sid: Nah love them both.
+We all live in Brooklyn.
 My younger is an actor and my older is an editor in film.

 Vfiles: Oh woooah - do your parents also do creative stuff?